-‘West Valley Fire’ grows to 7,200 acres; smoke visible from most of Iron, Washington counties
+‘West Valley Fire’ grows to 7,200 acres; investigators say blaze is human caused

-SOUTHERN UTAH -- The West Valley Fire in southern Utah grew an estimated 4,700 acres Thursday to reach 7,200 acres in total.
+SOUTHERN UTAH -- The West Valley Fire in southern Utah grew an estimated 4,700 acres Thursday to reach 7,200 acres in total, and officials say the blaze was human caused.

+According to officials fighting the fire, investigators have determined as of Friday morning the blaze was caused by an abandoned campfire.

 The fire, which began Wednesday afternoon, is burning one mile east of Gardner Peak and about three miles northeast of Pine Valley Campground.